Coptic language: Consonants

 A few early manuscripts have a letter or ç where Sahidic and Bohairic have š. and Akhmimic has x.
 This sound seems to have been lost early on.

+Writing system

+Papyrus Bodmer VI ("Dialect P") possesses the richest of all Coptic alphabets, with 35 unique graphemes.

+Coptic uses a writing system almost wholly derived from the Greek alphabet, with the addition of a number of letters that have their origins in Demotic Egyptian.
+This is comparable to the Latin-based Icelandic alphabet, which includes the runic letter thorn.
+There is some variation in the number and forms of these signs depending on the dialect.
+Some of the letters in the Coptic alphabet that are of Greek origin were normally reserved for Greek words.
+Old Coptic texts used several graphemes that were not retained in the literary Coptic orthography of later centuries.

+In Sahidic, syllable boundaries may have been marked by a supralinear stroke ⟨◌̄⟩, or the stroke may have tied letters together in one word, since Coptic texts did not otherwise indicate word divisions.
+Some scribal traditions use a diaeresis over the letters and at the beginning of a word or to mark a diphthong.
+Bohairic uses a superposed point or small stroke known as (jinkim, "movement").
+When jinkim is placed over a vowel it is pronounced independently, and when it is placed over a consonant a short precedes it.

 Grammar

 Coptic is primarily a fusional (inflectional) language, though some scholars, such as (Loprieno 1995), have suggested it has agglutinative or even polysynthetic tendencies.
 Its morphology relies heavily on prefixation and clitics, but these forms frequently encode multiple grammatical functions.
 Its standard word order is subject–verb–object, though it can shift to verb–subject–object with the appropriate preposition before the subject.
 Number, gender, tense, and mood are marked by prefixes and clitics, which evolved from Late Egyptian.
 While earlier stages of Egyptian used suffixation for verb conjugation, Coptic largely replaced these with periphrastic constructions and prefix-based inflection, though vestiges of suffix inflection survive in certain verbs and possessive structures.
 For example, the Middle Egyptian form *satāpafa ('he chooses', written stp.f in hieroglyphs) corresponds to the Coptic (Sahidic) f.sotp ('he chooses'), where the prefix "f-" encodes multiple grammatical functions simultaneously, characteristic of fusional morphology rather than agglutination.